2 Indian Head Dr, Hanover, MA 02339, USA

 The forest here is primarily pine, with some oak, beech, holly, and the occasional cedar.
 Look for high bush blueberry in season.
 There are some old stone walls, where you might see critters.

-The Iron Mine Brook is a groundwater fed, cold, freshwater tributary to the Indian Head River.
+Iron Mine Brook is a groundwater fed, cold, freshwater tributary to the Indian Head River.
 This type of stream habitat supports eastern brook trout (Salvelinus fontinalis), which is part of the salmon family.
-They depend on cold, clean, oxygen-rich water to live and cannot live in water temperatures above 68°F. Once abundant in Massachusetts and highly valued by fishermen, eastern brook trout populations are now diminished in eastern Massachusetts due to habitat loss and are considered a species in need of conservation.
+These fish depend on cold, clean, oxygen-rich water, and cannot live in water temperatures above 68°F. Once abundant in Massachusetts and highly valued by fishermen, eastern brook trout populations are now diminished in eastern Massachusetts due to habitat loss and are considered a species in need of conservation.

-In 2017, the North and South Rivers Watershed Association, the town of Hanover, the Sheehan Family Foundation and the Southeastern Mass Trout Unlimited Chapter 241 removed a culvert that fragmented the brook’s habitat, opening the stream to allow fish refuge from the warmer waters of the Indian Head River during the summer and access to the brackish waters downstream in the North River.
+In 2017, the North and South Rivers Watershed Association, the town of Hanover, the Sheehan Family Foundation and the Southeastern Mass Trout Unlimited Chapter 241 removed a culvert that fragmented the brook’s habitat, opening the stream to allow summer refuge for fish from the warmer waters of the Indian Head River, plus access to the brackish waters downstream in the North River.
 (Check out this link to a restoration project.)

-To fully experience the “cold water brook,” and feel the difference in temperatures, go to the Hanover Canoe Launch and get in the water.
-As you wade in, notice the temperature of the water — which has been heated by the damming of the river upstream.
-Then wade over to the left, where Iron Mine Brook enters the Indian Head.
+To fully experience the “cold water brook,” and feel the difference in temperatures, get in the water at the Hanover Public Launch.
+Wade straight in, and notice the temperature of the water, which has been heated by the damming of the river upstream.
+Now wade over to the left, where Iron Mine Brook enters the Indian Head.
 It’s much cooler!
 You can immediately detect about a 10 degree difference in temperature.
 This cooler, oxygen-rich water affords brook trout some respite during the warmer months.
-(They cannot live in water temperatures about 70 degrees.)

 Historic Site: Yes